dimddev/emoov-interview/README.md

     python3 ./book_generator.py

 The 'Mouse Beep' taks required external package with name `xdotool`.
-After I spend some time in researching, seems this way is the predered one, when we want to get this scanarion worked in the shell.
+After I spend some time in researching, seems this way is the prefered one, when we want to get this scanarion worked in the shell.
 Also you should hearing a 'beep' sound only if your computer has internal speaker.
 To start the script type:

     python3 ./beep.py